Floor Sanding Product Review Pages

 In summary, if any one out there is looking for a high quality 2 part lacquer product for their wood floor refinishing project then I might suggest you've found what you are looking for.

-Lobadur WS 2K Fusion is right up there with Bona Traffic and Junckers HP Sport in my opinion, it ticked all the right boxes and then some, was pretty easy to apply, and price wise is a little cheaper than Bona Traffic and about the same price as Junckers HP Sport here in the UK.
+Lobadur WS 2K Fusion is right up there with Bona Traffic HD and Junckers HP Sport in my opinion, it ticked all the right boxes and then some, was easy to apply, and price wise is a quite a lot cheaper than Bona Traffic and about also cheaper than Junckers HP Sport here in the UK.

 The 2 pictures below are direct before and after pictures from one of our recently completed projects where we used the Lobadur WS 2K Fusion, judge for yourselves how it looks - pretty darn good IMHO.